braughtg/DCgit/README.md

   * Error Conditions:
     * If the configuration file has not been updated the script terminates with a suggestion to be sure that _DCgitSetup_ is run prior to use of the other scripts.
-    * If the assignment exists in the student's GitHub the script terminates with a message indicating that the partner that did not run _DCgitBegin_ should run this script.
-It also suggests that if both have run _DCgitBegin_ that one will need to run _DCgitExpunge_  and then rerun this script.
-    * If the _PartnerGitHubID_ does not exist on GitHub then the script terminates with a suggestion to check the _PartnerGitHubID_.
+    * If the current directory is a DCgit assignment directory the script terminates stating that one assignment cannot be cloned into another assignment.
+    * If current working directory on the local machine has the same name as _AssignmentID_ the script terminates indicating that the assignment has already been cloned and that _DCgitPull_ may be the intended action.
+    * If the current working directory has a sub-directory with the same name as _AssignmentID_ the script terminates indicating that the assignment has already been cloned and that changing into the directory and using _DCgitPull_ may be the intended action.

-  * Behavior
+  * Behavior:
     * The student is prompted for their GitHub password.
-      * If the password is not valid the script terminates with a message saying the password was incorrect and to try again.
-    * The partner is prompted for their GitHub password.
+    * The partner (the one who ran _DCgitBegin_) is prompted for their password.
-      * If the password is not valid the script terminates with a message saying the password was incorrect and to try again.
+      * If the partner doesn't exist or does not have a repository for _AssignmentID_ then the script terminates suggesting that the _AssignmentID_ be checked and to be sure that the partner has run _DCgitBegin_.
+    * A blank repository with the name _AssignmentID_ is created in the Student's GitHub.
+This is where the final result will be pushed by the instructor after grading.
+      * If that assignment already exists the script terminates suggesting that that the assignment has already been cloned or partner cloned and that _DCgitPull_ may be the right action.
+Or possibly that _DCgitExpunge_ should be used and the assignment cloned or partner cloned again.
+    * The instructor is added as a collaborator on the student's blank repository.
-    * The student is added as a collaborator on the partner's existing private repository.
+    * The student is added as a collaborator on the partner's repository.
-      * If the _AssignmentID_ does not exist in the partner's GitHub the script terminates with a message to check the _AssignmentID_, the _PartnerGitHubID_ and to ensure that the partner has run _DCgitBegin_.
-    * The invitation to collaborate on the partner's repository will be accepted.
+    * The invitation to collaborate on the partner's repository is accepted for the student.
-    * The repository will be cloned to the student's local machine.
+    * The _AssignmentID_ repository is cloned from the partner's GitHub to the student's local machine.
-    * A bare repository for _AssignmentID_ will be created in the student's GitHub so that the instructor can later push the graded work to it.
-    * The instructor is added as a collaborator on the bare repository.

-* __DCgitPull__ [ ForceLocal | ForceRemote | Merge ]
+* __DCgitPull__ _[ ForceLocal | ForceRemote | Merge ]_
-  * Run within the assignment repository at the beginning of each work session to pull the most recent version of the assignment down from GitHub to the student's local machine.
+  * Run from within a repository to pull assignment work from the origin on GitHub to the local machine.

   * Parameters:
     * [ ForceLocal | ForceRemote | Merge ] : Force merge conflicts to be resolved in favor of the local version, the version on the student's GitHub, or to launch a merge tool that will allow the conflicts to be resolved.